 The aim of this exploratory study is to provide the Advisory Board with insights into what people in Austria need or want to know in order to be able to take part in the debate about the final disposal of radioactive waste.
 This study is not about creating acceptance, but about improving the decision-making process and making it more qualitative.
 For this purpose, focus groups are being formed in different cities in which participants are asked about the topic of radioactive waste.
 The text and image documentation will then be transcribed, processed and evaluated.
 The results will be used, among other things, in the development of a participation concept, which will be drawn up by the Advisory Board as part of the mandate.

-Study implementation/report preparation: Environment Agency Austria
+Study execution/ report preparation: Environment Agency Austria

 Proposal for Site Selection Criteria